 A segment is an identifiable activity reported as a stand-alone entity for which one or more revenue bonds or other financing is outstanding.
 A segment has a specific identifiable revenue stream pledged in support of the related debt and has related expenses, gains and losses, assets, and liabilities that are required by an external party to be accounted for separately.
-The Authority has nine segments that meets the reporting requirements of GASB Statement No. 34.
+The Authority has 12 segments that meet the reporting requirements of GASB Statement No. 34.